alexandergall/bf-sde-nixpkgs/README.md

 models](#deploymentModels) for pre-built packages.

-This leads us to the answer to the question why this is useful for the Intel/Barefoot SDE.
+This leads us to the answer to the question why this is useful for the Tofino SDE.
 The SDE is a fairly complex piece of software with multiple components and a large number of dependencies required to build.
 Most of the dependencies must be resolved through the native package manager of the system on which the SDE is going to be built, imposing severe restrictions on the choice of build environments.
 Each release of the SDE is only certified to support specific versions of